Anonymous Christian: Criticism

 The Anonymous Christian theory has been criticized from a variety of viewpoints.
 In 2016, Pope emeritus Benedict XVI described the theory as "fascinating" but claimed that "it reduces Christianity itself to a pure conscious presentation of what a human being is in himself and therefore overlooks the drama of change and renewal that is central to Christianity."
 Benedict additionally criticized the theory's perennialist and universalist elements, favoring "the critique of religion of the kind exercised in the Old Testament, in the New Testament and in the early Church."

 Some Catholic groups, such as the Society of St. Pius X, have long battled against the rise of liberalism and modernism in the Catholic Church and have criticized the Anonymous Christian theory saying, "is a very grave doctrinal error because it declares personal justification as being already realized for every man without any participation of his will or free choice and, so, without any need of his conversion, faith, baptism or works.
 Redemption is guaranteed to all, as if sanctifying grace were ontologically present in each man just because he is man."

 Conservative Protestant Christians generally believe that the notion of Anonymous Christian explicitly contradicts the teachings of Saint Peter, Paul the Apostle, and other apostles.
 For example, Acts 4:12, "there is salvation in no one else; for there is no other name under heaven that has been given among men, by which we must be saved."
 This group of Christians believes in "Christian exclusivism—the view that biblical Christianity is true, and that other religious systems are false."

-Liberal Christians condemn the notion because, as Rev. Hans Küng put it, "It would be impossible to find anywhere in the world a sincere Jew, Muslim or atheist who would not regard the assertion that he is an 'anonymous Christian' as presumptuous".
+Some liberal Christians criticized the notion because, as Rev. Hans Küng put it, "It would be impossible to find anywhere in the world a sincere Jew, Muslim or atheist who would not regard the assertion that he is an 'anonymous Christian' as presumptuous".
 Religious pluralist John Hick states that this notion is paternalistic because it is "honorary status granted unilaterally to people who have not expressed any desire for it."
 Küng further stated that the Anonymous Christian theory is a 'theological fabrication' that merely gives face-saving lip-service to the Catholic dogma Extra Ecclesiam nulla salus.
 It is, says Küng sarcastically, "an elegant gesture which sweeps the whole of good-willed humanity into the backdoor of the holy Roman Church."
 Hick also rejects the notion because the majority of people are born into non-Christian families.
 Anonymous Christianity, per this group, denigrates the beliefs of others by supposing that they are really Christians without realizing it.